Rambert School of Ballet and Contemporary Dance

 Uniquely in the UK, the Rambert School of Ballet and Contemporary Dance treats these two dance genres equally.
 Providing an intensive dance training and a stimulating educational environment, Rambert enables talented students to fulfil their potential as expressive performers, creative artists and as human beings.
 Marie Rambert famously proclaimed that her School should not be a ‘sausage factory’, and this sentiment still holds true.
 Individuality continues to be highly valued and each student is nurtured and supported throughout their transition from dance student to professional, and often beyond.

 Rambert School of Ballet and Contemporary Dance joined the Conservatoire for Dance and Drama in 2005.
 The School offers a Foundation Degree and a BA (Hons) in Ballet and Contemporary Dance.
+At postgraduate level, the School delivers an MA in Professional Dance Performance with Rambert Company as placement provider, and from 2020-21, a new MA in Dance Research for Professional Practitioners.

 The School welcomes applications from disabled people and offers places solely on the basis of potential and suitability for a career in any of the areas taught.